sadeli413/Pasta_Bot/README.txt

 SEARCH
 	DESCRIPTION: Send the top result of a nhentai link with a given search.
 Optional: specify an amount of links.
 	USAGE: .search [amount] {search criteria}
-	NOTES: Embedded links to "loli" or "shota" tags will not be included.
+	NOTES:  This never sends hentai with tags including "loli" or "shota".
 25 MAXIMUM AMOUNT SEARCHED.
 Any higher amount will automatically default to 25.
 	For search criteria help, visit https://nhentai.net/info/
 	*This command tends to be slow since it involves web get requests.